 The expression, “buyer beware” has never been more appropriate than in this industry.
 There is still only ONE truly portable, effective and SAFE self-contained shower which requires nothing more than access to a standard sink and a standard 110V outlet—-The FAWSsit™ Portable Shower.

-Care Giver Support Products, LLC is a U. S. Certified Service Connected Disabled Veteran Owned Small Business (SDVOSB) and FAWSsit Showers are proudly made in the United States of America.
+Care Giver Support Products, LLC is a small business and FAWSsit Showers are proudly made in the United States of America.